 - "Thy sons and thy daughters shall be given unto another people, and thine eyes shall look, and fail with longing for them all the day long: and there shall be no might in thine hand."

 We see this being fulfilled in 2 Chronicles 29 9.

 Deuteronomy 28 33 The fruit of thy land, and all thy labours, shall a nation which thou knowest not eat up; and thou shalt be only oppressed and crushed always

-This cannot be referring to captivity in another country because it states the fruit of THY land.
-That is Yashar'al.
+Again this cannot be referring to captivity in another country because it states the fruit of THY land, Yisrael.

 Deuteronomy 28 36